Wichita on the Cheap

 620-955-7373

 • You-pick strawberries, blackberries, and blueberries.
-Strawberries are usually mid-May to the beginning of June; blueberries begin early June through mid-July, and blackberries are usually mid-June to mid-July.
+Strawberries are usually available from mid-May to the beginning of June; blueberries begin early June through mid-July, and blackberries are usually available from mid-June to mid-July.

-• Berry prices range from approx $3-5 a pound.
+• Berry prices range from approximately $3 to $5 a pound.

 • Sweet Berries & Brambles Facebook